Wakefield: Regeneration

 Regeneration projects in Wakefield included the Trinity Walk retail development to the north east of the city centre, including a department store, a supermarket and shop units.
 Work began in autumn 2007 but was halted in 2009, restarted in 2010 and opened in 2011.
 The central square at the Bull Ring has been redesigned with a water feature and the Ridings Shopping Centre refurbished.
 Wakefield Westgate Station goods yard and land on Westgate and Balne Lane have been developed to create retail, residential and commercial space including new offices, a multi-storey carpark serving the station, and a hotel.

+A new market hall opened in 2008, but closed in 2018.
+In 2023, conversion began of it into Wakefield Exchange, an events space.

 Developments by the river and canal, the "Wakefield Waterfront", include the refurbishment of the Grade II listed Navigation Warehouse and office, retail, restaurant and cafe units.
 The development includes the art gallery, The Hepworth Wakefield named in honour of local sculptor, Barbara Hepworth which opened in May 2011.
 The gallery has ten internal spaces, exhibiting many examples of Hepworth's work.
 The gallery added about £10 million to the local economy by attracting 500,000 visitors in its first year.
 Flats and offices were built at Chantry Waters, on an island between the river and canal.

 Landmarks

 The most prominent landmark in Wakefield is Wakefield Cathedral, which at 247 ft has the tallest spire in Yorkshire.
-Other landmarks in the Civic Quarter on Wood Street include the Grade II* Neoclassical Crown Court of 1810, Wakefield Town Hall designed by T.E.
+Other landmarks in the Civic Quarter on Wood Street include the Grade II*Neoclassical Crown Court of 1810, Wakefield Town Hall designed by T.E.
 Collcutt and opened in 1880, and the County Hall of 1898 built in a Queen Anne Style which are Grade I listed.
 St John's Church and Square, St John's North and South Parade are part of residential development dating from the Georgian period.

 The old Wakefield Bridge with its Chantry Chapel, Sandal Castle, and Lawe Hill in Clarence Park are ancient monuments.
 Another prominent structure is the 95-arch railway viaduct, constructed of 800,000,000 bricks in the 1860s on the Doncaster to Leeds railway line.
 At its northern end is a bridge with an 80 ft span over Westgate and at its southern end a 163 ft iron bridge crossing the River Calder.

 The Ridings Centre, opened in 1983, was a UK first and served as a template for many shopping centres throughout the UK.

 Clayton Hospital, a substantial Victorian edifice completed in 1880, closed in 2012 and has since been demolished.